- What scientific research and published information support N-O Blood Boost’s effectiveness?

 Levels of N-O in the body decline as people age.*

-- Italian researchers discovered blood flow starts to decline by 10 percent for every decade — starting around the age of 30.
+- Italian researchers discovered blood flow starts to decline — starting around the age of 30 with greater than 50% loss of endothelial function in those 60 years of age and older.

-- Japanese researchers reported that 70- to 80-year-olds experienced a 75-percent decline in endothelial production as compared to their younger years.
+- Japanese researchers reported that 70- to 80-year-olds experienced a 75-percent loss in endothelium-derived nitric oxide compared to young, healthy 20 year olds.
 The endothelium is where N-O is produced, so a decline in endothelial production means a decline in N-O production.

 L-Citrulline is more potent at raising plasma L-Arginine levels than orally ingested arginine.*